 Chase’s Ultimate Rewards Travel portal is simple to use, as it’s now powered by Expedia.
 And in general, most flights you see here or in your inbox through your Thrifty Traveler Premium subscription are going to show up.
 Read our full guide to booking flights directly with Chase Ultimate Rewards points.

 Let’s look at an example.
-We recently found great deals on flights to San Juan (SJU), Puerto Rico.
+A while back, we found great deals on flights to San Juan (SJU), Puerto Rico.
 It’s one of our top cheap winter escapes, with fares from Minneapolis-St. Paul (MSP) as low as $297.

 Punch in the dates that work, and here’s what you’ll find through Chase if you hold the Chase Sapphire Preferred card.